Acoustic and perceptual differences between standard and accented speech and their voice clones: Introduction

-In this paper, we investigate speaker identity preservation and potential accent attenuation in modern commercial voice cloning by combining computational analysis with a controlled perception experiment.
-We focus on Mandarin speech produced with a heavy regional accent and a socially defined standard accent.
-Our goal is not to benchmark overall naturalness or synthesis quality, but to characterize how accent-related variation is preserved or reshaped by voice cloning, and how any such changes relate to human perception.
+In this paper, we focus on Mandarin speech produced with a heavy regional accent and a socially defined standard accent.
+Our goal is not to benchmark overall naturalness or synthesis quality, but to characterize whether heavily accented and standard Mandarin speech lead to different voice-cloning outcomes in embedding-based speaker preservation, perceived speaker similarity, and intelligibility.
 Specifically, we address the following questions:

-\begin{enumerate} \item \textbf{Accent and embedding divergence:} Do voice clones derived from heavily accented speakers diverge from their source speech in embedding-based speaker space more (or less) than clones derived from standard-accented speakers? \item \textbf{System dependence:} Are any accent-related differences in embedding divergence consistent across voice-cloning systems, or do different systems exhibit different degrees or directions of accent attenuation? \item \textbf{Perceptual consequences:} If accent attenuation is observed, does voice cloning improve intelligibility for heavily accented speech while maintaining perceived speaker identity? \end{enumerate}
+\begin{enumerate} \item \textbf{Accent condition and embedding-based speaker identity:} Does accent condition affect the embedding-space relationship between original speech and its corresponding voice clone, relative to each speaker's own variability in the original recordings?